Numbers 28:16-31 - Compare All Versions

 “GOD’s Passover is to be held on the fourteenth day of the first month.
 On the fifteenth day of this month hold a festival.
 “For seven days, eat only unraised bread: Begin the first day in holy worship; don’t do any regular work that day.
 Bring a Fire-Gift to GOD, a Whole-Burnt-Offering: two young bulls, one ram, and seven male yearling lambs—all healthy.
 Prepare a Grain-Offering of six quarts of fine flour mixed with oil for each bull, four quarts for the ram, and two quarts for each lamb, plus a goat as an Absolution-Offering to atone for you.
 “Sacrifice these in addition to the regular morning Whole-Burnt-Offering.
 Prepare the food this way for the Fire-Gift, a pleasing fragrance to GOD, every day for seven days.
 Prepare it in addition to the regular Whole-Burnt-Offering and Drink-Offering.
 “Conclude the seventh day in holy worship; don’t do any regular work on that day. * * * “On the Day of Firstfruits when you bring an offering of new grain to GOD on your Feast-of-Weeks, gather in holy worship and don’t do any regular work.
 Bring a Whole-Burnt-Offering of two young bulls, one ram, and seven male yearling lambs as a pleasing fragrance to GOD.
 Prepare a Grain-Offering of six quarts of fine flour mixed with oil for each bull, four quarts for the ram, and two quarts for each lamb, plus a he-goat as an Absolution-Offering to atone for you.
 “These are all over and above the daily Whole-Burnt-Offering and its Grain-Offering and the Drink-Offering.
 Remember, the animals must be healthy. * * *

-‘Then on the fourteenth day of the first month shall be the LORD’S Passover.
-On the fifteenth day of this month shall be a feast, unleavened bread shall be eaten for seven days.
-On the first day shall be a holy convocation; you shall do no laborious work.
-You shall present an offering by fire, a burnt offering to the LORD: two bulls and one ram and seven male lambs one year old, having them without defect.
-For their grain offering, you shall offer fine flour mixed with oil: three-tenths of an ephah for a bull and two-tenths for the ram.
-A tenth of an ephah you shall offer for each of the seven lambs; and one male goat for a sin offering to make atonement for you.
+‘The LORD’S Passover shall be on the fourteenth day of the first month.
+On the fifteenth day of this month there shall be a feast; unleavened bread shall be eaten for seven days.
+On the first day there shall be a holy assembly; you shall do no laborious work.
+But you shall present an offering by fire, a burnt offering to the LORD: two bulls and one ram, and seven male lambs one year old, that you have without defect.
+For their grain offering, you shall offer fine flour mixed with oil: three-tenths of an ephah for a bull, and two-tenths for the ram.
+A tenth of an ephah you shall offer for each of the seven lambs; and one male goat as a sin offering to make atonement for you.
 You shall present these besides the burnt offering of the morning, which is for a continual burnt offering.
-After this manner you shall present daily, for seven days, the food of the offering by fire, of a soothing aroma to the LORD; it shall be presented with its drink offering in addition to the continual burnt offering.
-On the seventh day you shall have a holy convocation; you shall do no laborious work.
-‘Also on the day of the first fruits, when you present a new grain offering to the LORD in your Feast of Weeks, you shall have a holy convocation; you shall do no laborious work.
-You shall offer a burnt offering for a soothing aroma to the LORD: two young bulls, one ram, seven male lambs one year old; and their grain offering, fine flour mixed with oil: three-tenths of an ephah for each bull, two-tenths for the one ram, a tenth for each of the seven lambs; also one male goat to make atonement for you.
+In this way you shall present daily, for seven days, the food of the offering by fire, of a soothing aroma to the LORD; it shall be presented with its drink offering in addition to the continual burnt offering.
+On the seventh day you shall have a holy assembly; you shall do no laborious work.
+‘Also on the day of the first fruits, when you present a new grain offering to the LORD in your Feast of Weeks, you shall have a holy assembly; you shall do no laborious work.
+But you shall offer a burnt offering as a soothing aroma to the LORD: two bulls, one ram, and seven male lambs one year old; and as their grain offering, fine flour mixed with oil: three-tenths of an ephah for each bull, two-tenths for the one ram, and a tenth for each of the seven lambs; also one male goat to make atonement for you.
 Besides the continual burnt offering and its grain offering, you shall present them with their drink offerings.
 They shall be without defect.

 ‘The LORD’S Passover shall be on the fourteenth day of the first month [of each year].
 There shall be a feast on the fifteenth day of this month; unleavened bread shall be eaten for seven days.
 On the first day there shall be a holy [summoned] assembly; you shall do no laborious work that day.
 But you shall present an offering by fire, a burnt offering to the LORD: two bulls, one ram, and seven male lambs one year old, without blemish.
 For their grain offering you shall offer fine flour mixed with oil; three-tenths [of an ephah] for the bull, and two-tenths for the ram; you shall offer a tenth [of an ephah] for each of the seven male lambs; and one male goat as a sin offering to make atonement for you.
 You shall present these in addition to the burnt offering of the morning, which is for a continual burnt offering.
 In this way you shall present daily, for seven days, the food of the offering by fire, a sweet and soothing aroma to the LORD; it shall be presented with its drink offering in addition to the continual burnt offering.
 On the seventh day you shall have a holy [summoned] assembly; you shall do no laborious work.
 ‘Also on the day of the first fruits, when you offer a new grain offering to the LORD at your Feast of Weeks, you shall have a holy [summoned] assembly; you shall do no laborious work.
 You shall present the burnt offering as a sweet and soothing aroma to the LORD: two young bulls, one ram, seven male lambs one year old; and their grain offering of fine flour mixed with oil; three-tenths [of an ephah] for each bull, two-tenths for the one ram, a tenth for each of the seven male lambs, and one male goat to make atonement for you.
 In addition to the continual burnt offering and its grain offering, you shall present them with their drink offerings.
 They shall be without blemish.